puppetlabs/puppet-docs/source/puppetdb/0.9/install.markdown

         terminus: puppetdb
         cache: yaml

-This is necessary for making PuppetDB the authoritative source of inventory information.
+This is necessary for making PuppetDB the authoritative source for the inventory service.

 ### Restart Puppet Master

 Use your system's service tools to restart the puppet master service.
-The command to do this will vary depending on the front-end web server being used in your deployment.
+For open source users, the command to do this will vary depending on the front-end web server being used.
 For Puppet Enterprise users, run:

     $ sudo /etc/init.d/pe-httpd restart